 To help understand what qualifies a person to repair watches let’s break down some of the skills needed:

 - Familiarity with the theory of watch mechanics, and terminology.

-- Understanding how to identify the watch in order to find parts,
+- Understanding how to identify the watch to find parts,

 - Finding the parts.
-(Being familiar with suppliers, networking, and indepentant suppliers)
+(Being familiar with suppliers, networking, and independent suppliers)

 - Owning the proper tools (a seemingly endless process)

 - Possessing the manual dexterity & patience needed to completely dismantle, clean, inspect, reassemble, oil, and regulate (time) the watch.

 - Make repairs to the case, bow, and stem assembly.